 Nova Launcher is the king of Android launchers.
 With features galore, it's the ultimate way to customize your smartphone.
 You can amaze spectators, confuse the ignorant and save precious seconds, often simultaneously.
-The sheer number of options can be intimidating, however, and many are often overlooked.
+The sheer number of options can be intimidating, however, so many are often overlooked.
 In this article, we'll show you where to get Nova Launcher and provide a rundown of the most useful Nova Launcher tips and tricks.